 Recent research has led to a clearer understanding of how life loads (gravity and low and high loads of function) are transferred through the thorax (chest), low back and pelvis/hips and from this research it is evident that low back pain and stress urinary incontinence have components in common.
-Recently, a multi-centered study in Holland investigated how common a combination of the two conditions (low back pain and stress urinary incontinence) was.
+A multi-centered study in Holland investigated how common a combination of the two conditions (low back pain and stress urinary incontinence) was.
 In a study of 66 patients, 52% reported a combination of low back pain along with some form of pelvic floor dysfunction (voiding dysfunction, urinary incontinence, sexual dysfunction and/or constipation).
 Of these 52%, 82% stated that their symptoms began with either low back or pelvic girdle pain.

 We now recognize that the factors which must be optimal for a healthy low back and pelvis and those that must be present for urinary continence are often the same.
 The goal of restoring a healthy low back and pelvis is to ensure movement patterns are trained that optimize the transference of loads through all the joints and organs.
 The result is motion control AND mobility, where there is controlled joint motion without rigidity (bracing), without episodes of collapse, and with fluidity of movement.
 In addition, the strategy used should not cause excessive intra-abdominal pressure on the organs of the pelvis (bladder, prostate, uterus etc.)